 Her father died in 1872, and Ida’s mother was appointed official keeper.
 When her mother died in 1879, the title went to Ida.

-In July 1881, she was awarded the Gold Lifesaving Medal from the U.S. Coast Guard for her courageous rescue of two soldiers who fell through the ice.
+In July 1881, she received the Gold Lifesaving Medal from the U.S. Coast Guard because of her courageous rescue of two soldiers who fell through the ice.